knbknb/perplexity-api-search/doc/README-python.md

 ### On the command line

 This output can vary, depending on the models offered by Perplexity.ai.
+These models were available at the time of writing, Spring 2024:

 ```bash
 # show progress, takes ~30 seconds